Oscarwang666/Stock_Market_Statistics/README.md

 <h1>Stock Market Statistics</h1>

-This program will analze different stocks price, market caps and percentages changed for the top 50 companies.
+This program will analyze different stocks price, market caps and percentages changed for the top 50 companies over some time and recommends user stock to buy.

 <h1>What I Learned</h1>
 <h2>Link List</h2>